RLBot/core/README.md

 ### Flatbuffers

 The Core project uses flatbuffers, which involves generating C# code based on a specification file called `rlbot.fbs`.
-Find this in `RLBotCS/FlatBuffer` after it's been generated.
+Find this in `./FlatBuffer` after it's been generated.

 The [flatbuffers-schema](https://github.com/RLBot/flatbuffers-schema) submodule should be kept update to date:

-- `cd RLBotCS/flatbuffers-schema`
+- `cd flatbuffers-schema`
 - `git checkout main`
 - `git fetch`
 - `git pull`